 Podo Labs: “The World’s First Stick and Shoot Camera”

 This is the sensible alternative to the selfie-stick that the world has been waiting for.
-Podo Labs has created a small, app-controlled, re-stickable camera that can attach to any surface-glass, cement, wood, brick, anything!
+Podo Labs has built a small, app-controlled, re-stickable camera that can attach to any surface-glass, cement, wood, brick, anything!

 Technologically speaking, the hardware is impressive.
 Podo’s remote camera boasts an 8MP image sensor, Bluetooth, a re-chargeable Li-ion battery, 4GB of memory, a USB port, an accelerometer, LEDS, and the proprietary “micro-suction” cups which make it so “stickable”-if Spiderman were a camera, he would be this one.

 Users of the device control it through the Podo app for Android and iOS, which communicates with its remote camera counterpart via Bluetooth.
-You can use the app to get previews of what your pictures will look like, and set timers for taking group or action shots.
+You can use the app to get previews of what your photos will look like, and set timers for taking group or action shots.
 The pictures you take with Podo are automatically saved to the app’s gallery, where they can be shared with friends.

 What makes this device so brilliant is its versatility.
 You can mount it to your hat and capture pics from a bike-ride, or attach it to the wall at concert-you can find more suggestions for sweet photo ops on the company’s site.